 - Its contribution arising from its business practices in connection with our sustainable investment themes.
-At least 20% of its business must be devoted to SDGs, unless the company has allocated a significant amount (above the sector average) to investment and R&D to develop a new source of sustainable growth in new solutions. - Its commitment in meeting the United Nations' Sustainable Development Goals (SDG).
+At least 20% of its business must be devoted to SDGs, unless the company has allocated a significant amount (above the sector average) to investment and R&D to develop a new source of sustainable growth in new solutions and thus evolve its economic model. - Its commitment in meeting the United Nations' Sustainable Development Goals (SDG).
 An analysis of its CSR policy tells us more about how well the company feels it addresses SDGs in its mission and commitment.
-The findings are reviewed every year upon the release of companies' annual reports and in the course of regular meetings with company managers. - Its report on impact indicators.
+The findings are reviewed every year upon the release of companies' annual reports and in the course of regular meetings with company managers. - Impact indicators.
 The impact approach requires a demonstration of the actual impact of the solution or measure proposed by the company.
-For each of its businesses, a list of impact indicators is pre-set by the management team.
-The impact indicators provided by the company are then compared with the pre-set indicators in order to measure each business's annual impact.
+For each of its businesses, a list of impact indicators is preset.
+The impact indicators provided by the company are then compared with the pre-set indicators in order to measure each business's annual impact in relation to the SDG targets.